FroggyCorp/MySensors-Attiny/README.md

-MySensors for Attiny (v0.1).
-"Fork" from MySensors Library v2.4.0-alpha.
+MySensors with Attiny support (v0.1).
+"Fork" from [MySensors Library v2.4.0-alpha.](https://www.mysensors.org/)

-Should work with any board.
-Use the example to test it.
-What it can do :
-- Passive Node with RFM69 on Attiny85 @ 8Mhz with micronucleus with tinySPI

-What is not working :
+#What is not working :
 - Interrupt

-What is should work :
+#What should work :
-- Any board
+- Any Attiny
 - Optiboot (save 1.5K)
-- direct
+- no bootloader

-Could use RST Pin.

-Try the example

-How to make it work :
+#How to make it work :

 1/ Take an arduino (UNO/Nano/...), put the sketch Examples/arduinoISP/arduinoISP